Shane-obrien-64/Shane-obrien-64/README.md

 <h1 align="center"> Greetings!
 I'm Shane O'Brien,</h1>
-<h3 align="center">A passionate Full-Stack Web Developer based in Orlando, FL.
+<h3>A passionate Full-Stack Web Developer based in Orlando, FL.
 My coding journey began in 2022, and I've been on an exciting quest to explore the vast realms of technology ever since.

 I specialize in react and node, with a keen interest in frontend development.
 Whether it's crafting elegant code, solving complex problems, or diving into the latest tech trends, I'm always up for the challenge.